kiture/calendar/.ai/api-plan.md

 This document outlines the REST API design for the Group Calendar AI application based on the provided database schema, PRD, and tech stack.

+## 1. Base Path

+All endpoints are prefixed with `/api`.
+For example:
+- Authentication endpoints start with `/api/auth`
+- Admin endpoints start with `/api/admin`
+- Group endpoints start with `/api/groups`
+- Event endpoints start with `/api/events`
+- AI endpoints start with `/api/ai`

-## 1. Resources
+## 2. Resources

-The main resources identified for this API are:
+The main resources in the current implementation are:

 - **Auth:** Handles user authentication.
 (Related to `users` table for credentials).
 - **Users:** Represents user accounts (primarily managed by Admins).
 Maps to the `users` table.
 - **Roles:** Represents user roles.
-Maps to the `roles` table (likely read-only via API for context).
+Maps to the `roles` table (read-only via API).
 - **Groups:** Represents user groups.
 Maps to the `groups` table.
-- **Group Memberships:** Represents the relationship between users and groups.
-Maps to the `group_memberships` table.
 - **Events:** Represents calendar events within groups.
 Maps to the `events` table.
 - **Event Attendance:** Represents user participation in events.
 Maps to the `event_attendance` table.
-- **AI Suggestions:** Represents interactions with the AI for event suggestions.
-(Does not map directly to a persistent table, interacts with external AI service).
+- **AI Suggestions:** Represents interactions with the AI for event suggestions using OpenRouter integration.

-## 2. Endpoints
+## 3. Endpoints

----

 ### Auth Resource

-- **POST /auth/login**
+- **POST /api/auth/login**
   - **Description:** Authenticates a user and returns a JWT along with additional user information.
   - **Request Body:**
     ```json